How to Identify Pests Using Your Phone

 A clipart style illustration of a smart phone photographing a caterpillar

-The app iNaturalist uses the community to help identify organisms.
+The iNaturalist app utilizes the community to help identify organisms.

-While we can't endorse specific apps, using image recognition as part of your pest management plan can help you make informed decisions about control methods.
+While we cannot endorse specific apps, incorporating image recognition into your pest management plan can help you make informed decisions about control methods.
 However, if you’re unsure about an identification or need expert advice, our Master Gardeners are here to help!
 They can assist with identifying insects, weeds, plant diseases, and even some wildlife issues.

 Have more questions?
 Reach out to our Master Gardeners for even more expert guidance!